Description of Program

 In 2004, the SJSU Charles W. Davidson College of Engineering established a $1 million Global Technology Initiative, with the mission of giving SJSU students a global perspective with a focus on technology and business developments in the Asia Pacific region.
 Its goal is to expand students’ horizons about the opportunities and challenges of a global economy, to expose them to global environmental and energy problems in which technology plays a central role, and to motivate their learning of global issues and different cultures.

 The exciting part of the program is that it’s continually evolving.
 GTI participants in previous years have completed study-tours in China, India and Taiwan.
-This year, 25 GTI participants will be participating in an intensive three-week workshop at Chung Yuan Christian University (CYCU) in Jungli, Taiwan.
-The International Innovation and Entrepreneur Leadership workshop offers the opportunity for engineering students to create an innovative product and then develop a business model to market it.
-You will be working with students from other countries on teams during this workshop.
+For the past few years, GTI participants will be participating in an intensive three-week workshop at Chung Yuan Christian University (CYCU) in Jungli, Taiwan.
+GTI students can either work on a research project at CYCU with a faculty or participate in the International Innovation and Entrepreneur Leadership workshop that offers the opportunity for engineering students to create an innovative product and then develop a business model to market it.
+In the entrepreneurship program, you will be working with students from other countries on teams during this workshop.
 Participants will compile an end project presentation and a report, which will be presented and evaluated by a team consisting of professors and business owners.

 Application Procedure for All Students

 Approximately 15-25 participants will be selected through the following application process.

 To apply, the following items must have be completed and submitted by Friday, October 19, 2018 at 5 PM:

 - Filled out and submitted to the webform!